720kb/angular-tooltips/Readme.md

-AngularJS Tooltips
+Angular Tooltips
 ==================

-Angularjs Tooltips is a pure angularjs directive that generates a tooltip calendar on your element.
+Angular Tooltips is an angularjs directive that generates a tooltip on your element.

-The Angularjs Tooltips is developed by [720kb](http://720kb.net).
+The angular tooltips is developed by [720kb](http://720kb.net).

 ##Requirements